 They can also give off a strong foul odour.

-Ideally get them professionally emptied during the lockdown period and flushed through with clean water.
+Ideally get them professionally emptied and flushed through with clean water.
 This is the only way to ensure that your kitchen drainage will function as soon as you return to trading.

-Contact our team to arrange this before government end the lockdown and you intend to resume trading.
-There will be a high number of immediate requests for service when the lockdown is removed so make sure you get it planed and done early for peace of mind.
+Contact our team to arrange this and let us know when you intend to resume trading.
+Make sure you get it planned and organised early for peace of mind.

 - Get your grease trap and grease management systems professionally serviced.